 On November 8, 2024, the Company entered into a new \$275.0 million Senior Secured Credit Facility for a term of three years, consisting of the Revolving Facility (\$145.0 million) and Delayed Draw Facility (\$130.0 million).
 The Senior Secured Credit Facility is secured by 21 LTC homes in Ontario and is subject to customary financial and non-financial covenants and other terms.
 The Revolving Facility is available for working capital and general corporate purposes, including capital expenditures and acquisitions.
 The Senior Secured Credit Facility includes provisions for consecutive one-year extensions of the initial three-year term, and the ability to increase the Revolving Facility by up to \$50.0 million, subject in each case to satisfying certain conditions and lender approval.
 As announced on November 12, 2024, the Delayed Draw Facility is being used to fund the redemption of the 2025 Debentures in full on December 16, 2024, at par, plus accrued and unpaid interest, for a total of approximately \$127.3 million.
-Borrowings under the Senior Secured Credit Facility can take place by way of direct borrowings at either the prime rate plus an applicable margin ranging from 0.70% to 1.95%, or through letters of credit.
+Borrowings under the Senior Secured Credit Facility can take place by way of direct borrowings at either the prime rate plus an applicable margin ranging from 0.70% to 1.95%, or the Canadian Overnight Repo Rate Average ("CORRA") plus an applicable margin ranging from 1.70% to 2.95%, or through letters of credit.
 Refer to the discussions under "Established a New \$275 million Senior Secured Credit Facility" and "Early Redemption of 2025 Debentures" under the heading "Significant Developments" and to Note 6 of the unaudited interim condensed consolidated financial statements.